 The term Black Friday (in the retail sense) was coined in the 1960s to mark the kickoff of the Christmas shopping season.
-Black refers to stores moving from red to black, back when accounting records being written by hand, and red ink indicated a loss and black ink a profit.
+Black refers to stores moving from red to black, back when accounting records were being written by hand, and red ink indicated a loss and black ink a profit.
 Ever since the start of the modern Macy’s Thanksgiving Day Parade in 1924, the Friday after Thanksgiving has been known as the unofficial start to a bustling holiday shopping season.

 Now that retailers have started to realize they can attract big crowds by cutting prices, Black Friday has become the craziest day for shopping, even better than those last-minute Christmas sales.

 Some retailers list their items a week before Black Friday and send special offers online to consumers a few days before the event.

 The most purchased items are electronics and popular toys, as they can be the most discounted.
 However, prices are reduced on everything from furniture to clothing.

 Black Friday is a long day, with many retailers opening Thanksgiving afternoons to hordes of people anxiously waiting outside the windows.

 Most large retailers pre-post their Black Friday advertising scans, coupons, and deals online to give consumers time to research sales and plan their purchases.

 While other businesses are taking a different approach, waiting until the last possible moment to run their Black Friday ads, hoping to create a buzz and keep customers eagerly coming back for an ad.